 For example, suppose the remote workstation is accessing files in a shared directory on your computer when it becomes disconnected.
 This action closes the files that the remote workstation currently has open, and removes the remote workstation from the Net Watcher application window.
-Later, if the remote workstation accesses the resource that was in use before its disconnection, a connection between the remote workstation and your computer is re-established.
-This is also the case for a remote workstation accessing a shared printer-the remote workstation will be re-connected to your shared printer when the remote computer user begins a new print job to the redirected printer port.
+Later, if the remote workstation accesses the resource that was in use before its disconnection, a connection between the remote workstation accessing a shared printer-the remote workstation will be re-connected to your shared printer when the remote computer user begins a new print job to the redirected printer port.